dqops/dqo/docs/checks/column/text/text-mean-length.md

 # text mean length data quality checks

-A column-level check that ensures that the length of text values in a column does not exceed the mean accepted length.
+This check calculates the average text length in a column.
+DQOps validates the mean length using a range rule.
+ DQOps raises an issue when the mean text length is outside a range of accepted values.

 ___